The Axholme Academy: Secondary modern school

+A GCE form would be started from September 1963, if there was enough interest.
+In early 1964 a new teaching block opened, with an aviary.

 At the school prize day, on Tuesday 21 July 1964, prizes were handed out by Simon Barrington-Ward, the Chaplain of Magdalene College, Cambridge, later the Bishop of Coventry from 1985 to 1997.
-Out in the Isle of Axholme, the grammar school system was broadly supported, and the headmaster Mr L George warned about possible changes to the local selective system, if a parent had a child capable of attending a grammar school.
+Out in the Isle of Axholme, the grammar school system was broadly supported, and the headmaster Leslie George warned about possible changes to the local selective system, if a parent had a child capable of attending a grammar school.
 The Scunthorpe education division change to comprehensive schools, had originated only from Labour supporters in Scunthorpe, animated at a perceived possible unfairness of the eleven-plus system; rural secondary schools have weathered the change to comprehensive education much better than secondary schools in Scunthorpe, which have not fared well; and apart from the success and renown of the John Leggott sixth form college, much of the rest of Scunthorpe's enthusiasm for the comprehensive system has frequently backfired.
 Yet it was Scunthorpe that had mostly provoked this change, and not the Isle of Axholme.

-The headmaster Mr L George wanted a wider curriculum, and there would be cooperation with South Axholme Secondary School and North Lindsey Technical College.
+The headmaster Leslie George wanted a wider curriculum, and there would be cooperation with South Axholme Secondary School and North Lindsey Technical College.
 A pre-nursing course, for girls, had started.
 From September 1964, Epworth children would travel to Crowle for nursing, and Crowle children would travel to Epworth for commerce and metalwork.

+Rural teachers, in 1964, wanted Lindsey County Council to keep the Frederick Gough Grammar School, as it was, with no significant change.
+The Isle of Axholme NUT group wanted the grammar school to stay, as the school was situated outside the Scunthorpe borough boundary.
+If the Frederick Gough grammar school was included in the Scunthorpe plan, which is what happened, the NUT group wanted a new rural grammar school to be built.

+On 2 April 1965 at 11.30am, around 200 children, including some from Crowle county primary, journeyed 26 miles on the last train from Goole to Epworth, on the Axholme Joint Railway.
+It was organised by teacher Brian Hastings.
+On the train was the chairman of Isle of Axholme Rural District, Mr RW Fletcher.